lsst-sitcom/sitcomtn-101/index.rst

    PSD acceleration for sensor 1 - y axis and for every fan speed

+On this plot and for 100% speed we notice that there is also a large narrow peak ~42 Hz that could be related to the fan rotation speed (2550 rpm corresponds to 42 Hz).

 The following plot is showing the PSD acceleration for a fan speed set at 80% and for the 3 sensors and the 3 axes.

 .. figure:: /_static/images/psd_speed_80.png